-The future of aerospace lies in Design-based innovation.
-A second meeting with Francesca Parotti
+The Future of Aerospace Lies in Design-based Innovation.
+A Second Interview with Francesca Parotti

 Nearly four years after the first interview, Krein met once again Francesca Parotti, a civil engineer and professor of "Production Processes & Advanced Manufacturing" at ISIA (Higher Institute of Artistic Industries) in Florence.